-So you’re passionate about coffee, people and pastries.
-Opening a cafe may be a lifelong dream, or simply an unmissable business opportunity; either way, you’re going to have your work cut out.
+So you’re passionate about coffee, people, and pastries.
+Opening a cafe may be a lifelong dream, or maybe you’re looking to expand your existing business into a booming collection of coffee shops.

 Foot traffic is a key factor in getting customers through your cafe’s doors.
 The only way to benefit from foot traffic is to locate your cafe in a place where there’s a lot of it.

 Think about the kind of foot traffic you want.
 Do you want to serve busy commuters and office workers during weekday morning and lunch rushes?
 Or weekend shoppers in need of a caffeine boost?

 In other words, who are your target customers?

 Foot traffic won’t translate into sales unless your cafe appeals to the people passing it.
 This is why it’s important to define your target customer early on.
 The customers you target will greatly influence how you run your coffee shop.
 For example, if you target office workers, and locate your cafe in a business district your busiest periods will be the early morning and lunchtime hours.

 Your cafe would also be quieter on weekends than it would be in, say, a residential or shopping district.
 So you may have to pull customers in with deals and promotions to grow your weekend trade.

 If you’re targeting a broader customer demographic, you may want to open a coffee shop in a location with a good balance between residential, commercial, and office spaces – just to cover all your bases.

 When choosing a location for your cafe, it’s also crucial to know who you’re up against.

 Research the local business landscape.
 Are they serving similar products to yours?
 If so, think about how you can differentiate yourself.
 Research average prices in the area, and consider that in your menu engineering.